basho/basho_docs/source/languages/en/riak/theory/concepts/aae.md

 <div class="note">
 <div class="title">Note on AAE and strong consistency</div>
-If you wish to use Riak's <a href="/riak/dev/advanced/strong-consistency">strong consistency</a>
-feature for some or all of your data, you will need to activate AAE.
-Instructions on doing so can be found in the documentation on
+If you wish to use Riak's [[strong consistency]] feature for some or all of your data, you will need to activate AAE.
+Instructions on doing so can be found in the documentation on [[using strong consistency]].
-<a href="/riak/dev/advanced/strong-consistency">using strong consistency</a>.
 </div>

 {{/2.0.0+}}